phusion/traveling-ruby/README.md

 ![](https://openclipart.org/image/300px/svg_to_png/181225/Travel_backpacks.png)

-Traveling Ruby is a project which supplies self-contained, "portable" Ruby binaries: Ruby binaries that can run on any Linux distribution and any OS X machine.
+Traveling Ruby is a project which supplies self-contained, "portable" Ruby binaries: Ruby binaries that can run on any Linux distribution and any macOS machine.
 It also has Windows support [(with some caveats)](#caveats).
 This allows Ruby app developers to bundle these binaries with their Ruby app, so that they can distribute a single package to end users, without needing end users to first install Ruby or gems.

 [![](https://raw.githubusercontent.com/phusion/traveling-ruby/main/doc/video.png)](https://vimeo.com/phusionnl/review/113827942/ceca7e70da)